 - Talk to your child about what makes a genuine friend

 - Discuss what it means to be independent

 - Encourage your child to stick up for other people

 - Build up your child’s self-esteem and allow them to speak their mind freely

 - Discuss ways your child can respond if they do face unwanted pressure

 It’s almost impossible to completely avoid peer pressure.
 After all, kids are curious by nature, and they have to make mistakes in order to learn.
 Adolescence is a time when kids are finding out who they are, who their friends are, what they like, and what they don’t like.
 Part of that means experimenting in different areas of their life, and drugs and alcohol might be a part of that.

 But instead of worrying that peer pressure is going to ruin a child’s life, parents should educate their kids on the dangers of peer pressure, and empower them to realize that saying no is ok.

 If you suspect that your child might be suffering from a substance abuse issue, or is misusing drugs or alcohol, check out our parents’ guide for treating teen substance abuse.
-Or, contact us at 805-209-4446 to speak with a counselor about the treatment programs we offer at our Santa Barbara outpatient center.
+Or, contact us at 805-209-4446 to speak with a counselor about the treatment programs we offer at our Santa Barbara and Southern California outpatient centers.